 Attracting, retaining and compensating a diverse board

 To ensure a broad view of issues and balanced decision-making, Devon makes it a priority to attract and maintain a diverse and inclusive board.
 The Nominating Committee actively seeks board members with varying experience and expertise appropriate for our business and industry.
 Each director brings integrity, accountability, informed judgement, peer respect and high-performance standards to the board.
-We’ve advanced diversity in part through board refreshment, with three new directors joining the board in the past two years.
-As of June 2020, three women served on the Devon board.
-Devon directors range in age from 43 to 71, all under the retirement age of 73 required by the company’s bylaws.
+We’ve advanced diversity in part through board refreshment, with five new directors joining the board following the WPX merger.
+As of January 2021, three women served on the Devon board.
+Devon directors range in age from 43 to 72, all under the retirement age of 73 required by the company’s bylaws.

 Directors are expected to maintain a significant ownership stake in Devon in order to align their interests and actions with the interests of our shareholders.
 The board determines the compensation of non-management directors annually, based on Governance Committee recommendations.
 Compensation for independent directors, which has remained relatively consistent in recent years, is based on market norms and includes a combination of cash retainers and equity awards.
 Devon executives receive no additional compensation for serving on our board.